New Mothers Can Suffer

 Untreated, postpartum depression symptoms can continue for months to years.
 It can be incredibly disruptive to a mother's health and her ability to bond with her baby and care for herself and her family.
 Postpartum depression affects both mother and child, including their ability to eat and sleep.
 Behavior is affected as well.

 It's difficult to live with a depressive disorder, especially in the postpartum period.
 Ask for help from family and friends when you need it.
 Network with other moms to share your feelings and struggles.
 You are truly not alone.
 Ask family and friends to watch the baby to get some much needed time to yourself.
 Hire a babysitter if you have to.
 Get as much rest as you can.
 Try to sleep when the baby sleeps and take naps during the day to make up for lack of rest at night.

 Step Up Your Lifestyle

-Eating right and exercising can go a long way to help alleviate depression during the postpartum period.
+If you suffer from postpartum depression, exercise and eating a healthy diet can go a long way to help alleviate depression during the postpartum period.
 Reach for fresh produce, lean meats, complex carbs, and plenty of water to provide your body with essential nutrients.
 Join a mom's group and go on walks together.
 Spending time with friends and out in the sunshine can help improve mood.
 Eating right and exercising helps alleviate depression, reduces your risk of conditions like diabetes, and boosts overall health.
 Getting back in shape after having a baby can be a boon to your self-esteem.

 Reach Out for Support

-Family and friends of a postpartum mom can be sources of great support.
+If you have postpartum depression, support from family and friends is very important.
 They may be the first to notice that she is struggling with sad feelings or suffering from postpartum depression.
 If she is neglecting her baby or her mental health is suffering, family and friends can encourage her to seek psychiatric help.
 They can help by caring for the baby or helping out with tasks around the house.
 Family and friends can offer emotional support, too.